Best Route Assistant

 Avoid toll roads / exclude countries

-1. Avoid tolls - the route will be recalculated to minimise tolls (when a full avoidance is not possible).
+1. Avoid toll roads — the route will be recalculated to minimise tolls (when full avoidance isn’t possible).

-2. Prohibit Countries - choose countries to avoid or use quick exclusions: Switzerland, Non-EU.
+2. Exclude countries — choose states to avoid or use quick exclusions: Switzerland, Non-EU.

-The new layers (Low Emission Zones, Traffic Incidents, Traffic) are available only on the large map for accounts with an active Best Route Assistant add-on.
-Road Restrictions and Postal Codes are also available without the add-on.
+New layers (Low Emission Zones, Road incidents, Traffic) are available only on the large map for accounts with the Best Route Assistant add-on enabled.
+Road restrictions and Postcodes are also available without the add-on.
+The toggle layout has been refreshed in the new map panel.

-These layers provide valuable information about road conditions and the route’s context:
+These layers provide valuable information about road conditions and the route context:

-Permanent restrictions along the route (e.g., weight, height, truck bans).
-Restrictions are taken into account when calculating the route.
+Fixed restrictions along the route (e.g., weight, height, truck bans).
+Restrictions are considered when calculating the route.

 Postcodes

-Shows areas covered by environmental restrictions (LEZ).
+Shows areas subject to environmental restrictions (LEZ).
 Informational layer.

-Current and planned disruptions (accidents, roadworks, closures).
-Choose the date and time to see the restrictions that apply at a given moment.
+Current and planned disruptions (accidents, works, closures).
+Set the date and time to see the restrictions in effect at a given moment.

 Traffic

-Current and forecast congestion on major arteries.
-Choose a time to see the expected restrictions/capacity at that time (e.g., the 16:00 rush hour).
+Current and forecast congestion on main arteries.
+Set the time to see the expected constraints/capacity at that time (e.g., peak at 16:00).

-If you don’t see LEZ/incidents/traffic, make sure you’re on the large map and your account has the BRA add-on active.
+If you don’t see zones/incidents/traffic, make sure you’re on the large map and have the BRA add-on active.

 To use layers: